-A blast from the past recipe that will fill your belly and comfort all of your food cravings; Shipwreck Casserole Dinner is equally delicious and easy!
+A blast from the past recipe that will fill your belly and comfort all of your food cravings; Shipwreck Casserole Dinner is not only super delicious, but also very easy to prepare, and as an added bonus, it’s loaded with veggies too!

-To be perfectly honest, I’m not sure why this dish is called a shipwreck.
+To be perfectly honest, I’m not sure why Shipwreck Casserole Dinner has the word shipwreck in the title.
 I did a bit of internet research, but I didn’t pour my whole afternoon into it!
 For me, the word shipwreck conjures up images of pirate ships broken to bits on the jagged shoreline.
 Maybe I’ve seen too many movies; who knows?

 My quick search resulted in no answers.
 So, I can logically assume that it’s called a shipwreck dinner, because it looks like a mess!
 It’s like Christmas lights – you packed them away so nicely and then when you take them out the following Christmas, they’re knotted and bunched.